MartinCHarvey/MCH_Delphi_Software/README.md

   - Simple testapp for Exact cover DLX algorithm.
 Allows you to load, save, and solve sudoku problems fast.

 - Sudoku / Symmetries.
   - Some ways of finding isomorphic board configurations.
-Graph method has errors, but included for interest.
+    - Graph method has errors, but included for interest.
+    - Fastest is "CellCountMT", still being optimised.

 Common: Common utility code, including: